tigera-solutions/fortinet-enablement/modules/integrate-calico-fortigate.md

 3. **Configure Calico Enterprise**

 a.
 From the master node, you will configure Calico Enterprise.
-You need to fill in your FortiManager and FortiGate PRIVATE IPs in [this](../9-firewall-config.yaml) ConfigMap then apply it.
+You need to fill in your FortiManager and FortiGate PRIVATE IPs in [this](../4-firewall-config.yaml) ConfigMap then apply it.

 ```
 kind: Namespace
 apiVersion: v1
 metadata:
   name: tigera-firewall-controller
----
-apiVersion: projectcalico.org/v3
-kind: Tier
-metadata:
-  name: fortinet
-spec:
-  order: 900
 ---
 # Configuration of Tigera Firewall Controller
 kind: ConfigMap